 “O Lord, rebuke me not in your anger, nor discipline me in your wrath.
 For your arrows have sunk into me, and your hand has come down on me.”

-It’s really challenging just to pick one verse from the Psalm, because there’s such a progression from beginning to end in it.
-So, let me read a few different verses, make just a couple of comments, and then lead us to pray according to the Psalm as a whole.
+It’s really challenging just to pick one verse from this Psalm because there’s such a progression from beginning to end in it.
+So, let me read a few different verses, make just a couple of comments, and then lead us to pray according to Psalm 38 as a whole.
 So, here’s how it starts.

 When God convicts our hearts of sin, we ought to confess it to others.